 Use an online calculator, like that provided by free sites like MyFitnessPal, to establish your ideal macronutrient targets, and then tweak your macros as needed based on your weekly results.

 Beginning a new diet is a significant undertaking, but it can be simple with the aid of some critical tips.
-Click here to learn more about some best practices to prime your mindset and pantry to set yourself up for success on keto.
+Take our quiz to learn more about best practices to prime your mindset and pantry for success on keto.

 Our goal is to provide our Konscious Keto family with premium products and valuable information.
 Let us provide you with an individualized meal plan to support you throughout your weight-loss journey; we'll eliminate all the guesswork for you!

 Our customized meal plans are affordable and comprehensive, and all the featured meals are geared toward helping you achieve and maintain nutritional ketosis.
-Take our simple quiz to access your personalized plan today, here.
+Take our simple quiz to access your personalized plan today.

 Whether you're looking for new dessert recipes to impress your friends or need keto-friendly remixes of your favorite sugar-laden desserts to keep you honest—we've got you covered.

 Also, aside from offering an array of keto dessert recipes, our customized meal plans include delicious savory options like keto cheesy Brussels sprouts with hamburger; a Tex-Mex breakfast skillet; and even a cheese shell beef taco.
-Our meal plan will keep you guessing as well as satisfied!
+Our meal plan will keep you satisfied!

-Also, we share several recipes on our site for free, like our golden keto cauliflower bake or our ham and gruyere keto casserole recipe.
-Go ahead and visit our page's recipe section to explore some of our mouth-watering offerings.
+Also, we share several recipes on our site for free, like our golden keto cauliflower bake or our popular ham and gruyere keto casserole recipe.
+Go ahead and visit our recipe section to explore some of the mouth-watering offerings.

-You can enjoy an abundance of sweet treats on a low-carb, high-fat, ketogenic diet with a few ingredient swaps and exercising a little portion control.
+You can enjoy an abundance of sweet treats on a low-carb, high-fat ketogenic diet with a few ingredient swaps and some minor portion control.

 You can eat dessert every day on keto, but the majority of the food you consume should be filled with healthy fats and muscle-building proteins.
 Also, adding in a variety of low-glycemic fruits and vegetables is an excellent way to round out your meal plan.